kaunjovi/kaunjovi.github.io/_posts/2024-10-24-aws-certification-mla-c01.md

 1. Supervised
     1. Input data X > Model > Learned now > Test input y > Test output x > Is test output x and the actual output X close?
     1. If no, go back to the Model and optimize.
+1. Input - Data and lables
+    1. Learn - relation between Data and lables
+    1. Given new data - output lable of the data.
+1. ML input is - Training code + labled data
+    1. ML output is - Predict or Classify or Cluster (?)

 1. **Deep Learning as a subset of ML**
 1. Deep Learning is a type of ML that uses artificial Neural Networks